-Home » EXPERIENCED STATE & FEDERAL CRIMINAL DEFENSE LAWYERS
+Home » EXPERIENCED STATE & FEDERAL CRIMINAL APPEALS LAWYERS

 Being convicted of a crime is a serious and even scary thing.
 One your case is over and the judge has handed down a sentence, this doesn’t necessarily mean you have lost your chance to change the outcome of your case.
 You may still be able to file a criminal appeal, which could result in your conviction being overturned.